Best Places to Visit in Scotland

 Traveling Spoon offers unique cooking and dining experiences in the Irish countryside, including a foraging and cooking class in the Midlands, and a cooking demonstration in County Kilkenny

 No journey to the UK is complete without a slice of cake or a nibble on a biscuit.
-We take you from Scotland to the south of England, listing their well-known and less commonly known tea-time treats.
+We take you from the south of England to Scotland, listing their well-known and less commonly known tea-time treats.